HTML Puzzles

 event

 Registers an event listener for an HTML element with a specified id.
-The "in parent doc" checkbox should be enabled if the HTML element is located in an external HTML document (in which Verge3D application's .html file is embedded using iframe).
-Once an event occurs, the puzzles placed in the "do" slot are triggered.
+The in parent doc checkbox should be enabled if the HTML element is located in the parent HTML document (i.e. when app's .html file is embedded using iframe).
+Once an event occurs, the puzzles placed in the do slot are triggered.
 Also works with lists of element ids.

 Visual programming block to handle DOM events